 ~ Clinging on ~

 I stood on the ledge of the building.
 I looked down at the concrete below.
-It would be instant if I made sure to land head first.
+It would be instant if I made sure to land headfirst.
 Ten stories was enough to take me away on a final one-way ticket out of this place.
 Overdosing on pills would have been easier, but I was feeling a dramatic exit would be the right way to end this thing once and for all.
-I wanted the blood and guts of me staining those streets that had slowly pushed me to the brink over the years; I wanted my inner pain running into the gutters and sewers where it belonged.
+I wanted the blood and guts of me staining those streets that had slowly pushed me to the brink over the years; I wanted my inner pain running into the sewers where it belonged.
 I shuffled my feet closer until the toes were over the edge.
 I had been totally ready for a few months now, and yes – I still felt ready.
 I shuffled closer.
 And closer.
 I stood on the precipice and looked straight ahead.
 My life did not flash before my eyes.
 There was no great symphony playing in my head.
 No angel came down to talk me out of it.
 There was no sound at all but the usual distant wailing of a siren and the sound of some seagulls squawking.

 No doubt there are so many more than people would like to think – people who may appear very normal and content with their lives.
-I know many would find it shocking to know that their friends and family members have once stared into the abyss wishing to hurl themselves in – that they didn’t want to continue in the same world they lived in and were a part of.
+I know many would find it shocking to know that their friends and family members have once stared into the abyss wishing to hurl themselves in; that they didn’t want to continue in the same world they lived in and were a part of.
 But it was undeniable they were out there in the hundreds of thousands, and that the majority of the time they were almost impossible to spot.
 This was the secret of the suicidal.
 True desolation was invisible.
-A look of sadness in someone’s eye meant there was still some fight and hope left.
-But when the light truly fades from all around you, one does not feel despair or agony.
+A look of sadness in someone’s eye meant there was still some fight and hope left, but when the light truly fades from all around you, one does not feel despair or agony.
 You simply stop feeling.
-There is an emptiness which can’t be explained and nonexistence is not something that even feels like a big deal.
+There is an emptiness which can’t be explained, and nonexistence is not something that even feels like a big deal.
 It feels welcoming.
 All the reason and fight leaves your veins as you stumble sinisterly towards that precipice of death and darkness.
-In the meanwhile fake smiles are easily cast and the sentence ‘fine thanks, you?’ is uttered confidently to unsuspecting loved ones.
+In the meanwhile, fake smiles are easily cast and the sentence ‘fine thanks, you?’ is uttered to unsuspecting loved ones.
 I knew this because I had felt it myself, and also because I had stared into the eyes of suicide cases a couple of times in my life.
 Both times it was just a few weeks before they finally went through with it.
 And yes, I did not see it coming.
 I did not see the desire for death in their eyes.
 Their pain was masked; their secrets hidden deep within themselves like so many out there who dwell silently in the depths of the greatest darknesses.